Progesterone (By mouth)

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, asthma, diabetes, endometriosis (problem with the lining of the uterus), epilepsy (seizures), migraine headaches, lupus, or thyroid problems.
-Your doctor needs to know about any problems with your heart or blood, such as heart disease, blood clotting problems, high blood pressure, or high levels of cholesterol.
-Tell your doctor if you have suffered from depression.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, asthma, diabetes, endometriosis, epilepsy, migraine headaches, lupus, thyroid problems, or a history of depression.
+Tell your doctor about any problems with your heart or blood, such as heart disease, blood clotting problems, high blood pressure, or high cholesterol.
+Tell your doctor if you smoke.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Chest pain, trouble breathing, or coughing up blood